 SEEF Grant Guidelines

 1.1.
-The Student Extracurricular Enrichment Fund (“SEEF”) supports and promotes the development of one-off or sustainable extracurricular projects, events, or activities which could otherwise not receive funding and which enhance the student experience by providing benefit to the ANU Community, either as distinct recognisable sectors or as a collective, in the following areas:
+The Student Extracurricular Enrichment Fund (“SEEF”) supports and promotes the development of one-off or sustainable extracurricular projects, events, or activities which enhance the student experience by providing benefit to the ANU Community, either as distinct recognisable sectors or as a collective, in the following areas:

 1.1.9.
 Sporting; or